-Notions of progress and development first struck me in my teens when I spent a year, away from Dynevor School , Swansea, in what was then British Honduras.
-My dad was on secondment with Barbara Castle’s new Ministry of Overseas Development - and I enjoyed my year with Belizean students at the Jesuits’ St John’s College, in Belize City!
+Notions of progress and development first struck me in my teens when I spent a year, away from Dynevor School, Swansea, in what was then British Honduras.
+My dad was on secondment with Barbara Castle’s new Ministry of Overseas Development – and I studied at the Jesuit-run St John’s College in Belize City.

 Chairman of the Young Socialists in the 1970s and Labour’s National Youth Officer in the 1980s, I was elected Labour HQ staff convener 1983-1988, dealing directly with the major players on Labour’s NEC in those turbulent years.

 In 1988, I joined VSO’s staff, supporting technical development interventions, mainly in Africa, recruiting skilled personnel and designing their pre-departure adaptation training, in close collaboration with the Intermediate Technology Development Group (set up by E F Schumacher) and the Water, Engineering and Development Centre at Loughborough University.
 I regularly taught courses including Appropriate Technology, Adapting Technical Work Practice and Personal Safety and Security for Development Workers.
 I remained a trainer for VSO until 2004.
 While at VSO, I had the opportunity for field research in Kenya on rural water supply, informal sector economy and community-based building, and on technical/vocational education provision in Kenya and Uganda, Zimbabwe, Ghana and Namibia.

 From 2000-2014, I co-managed European Voluntary Service projects in and from Wales and in 2015 I joined the UWTSD staff as Senior Project Officer on the EU-funded Rural Alliances project.

 - Sustainable Development in an era of Globalisation (2016-2020)

 - Morality, Ethics and Reason (2021/2022)